ibm-cloud-docs/power-iaas/SAP-certified-profiles.md

 | CH1     | Compute      | Suitable for CPU-intensive workloads, such as high web traffic, production batch processing, and front-end web servers.                       |
 {: caption="Power9 SAP HANA certified profiles " caption-side="bottom"}

-For more information about SAP HANA profiles, see [IBM Power Virtual Server certified profiles for SAP HANA](https://cloud.ibm.com/docs/sap?topic=sap-hana-iaas-offerings-profiles-power-vs).
+For more information about SAP certified profiles for SAP HANA, see [IBM Power Virtual Server certified profiles for SAP HANA](https://cloud.ibm.com/docs/sap?topic=sap-hana-iaas-offerings-profiles-power-vs){: external}.
 For more information about pricing, see [Pricing for Power Virtual Servers](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-pricing-virtual-server-on-cloud).

-## SAP NetWeaver profiles
+## SAP Application Server profiles
-{: #sap-nw-profiles}
+{: #sap-appser-profiles}

+By using SAP Application Server profiles you can deploy a certified profile for SAP Application Servers or SAP NetWeaver on {{site.data.keyword.powerSys_notm}}.
+The SAP Application Server profiles are available on IBM Power S1022 systems.

-You can use the CLI, API, and Terraform interfaces and specify an sr2 profile ID that matches a NetWeaver profile to deploy certified SAP NetWeaver profiles.
+To deploy a certified profile for SAP Application Servers or SAP NetWeaver by using CLI, API, or Terraform interfaces, specify an sr2 profile ID that matches an SAP Application Server profile.

 You can use the following commands to get the details of an SAP profile:

 * **CLI** : [ibmcloud pi image](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-image){:external}
 * **API** : [Get list of SAP profiles](/apidocs/power-cloud#pcloud-sap-getall){:external}

-The `Type` property of an SAP NetWeaver profile has the value `sap-rise-app`.
+The `Type` property of an SAP Application Server profile has the value `sap-rise-app`.
 {: note}

+For more information about SAP Application Server profiles, see [SAP Application Server certified instances on IBM Power Virtual Server.](/docs/sap?topic=sap-nw-iaas-offerings-profiles-power-vs){:external}

+## Generating an estimate of a Power Virtual Server instance
+{: #sap-hana-prof-est}

+When you are generating an estimate of a {{site.data.keyword.powerSys_notm}} instance, you can select SAP certified profiles.
+For more information about generating an estimate of a {{site.data.keyword.powerSys_notm}} instance with SAP certified profiles, see [Estimating SAP workloads](/docs/power-iaas?topic=power-iaas-generating-an-estimate#est-sap-workloads).

+## Creating a Power Virtual Server instance
+{: #create-sap-hana-inst}

-For more information about SAP NetWeaver profiles, see [IBM Power Virtual Server certified profiles for SAP NetWeaver.](/docs/sap?topic=sap-nw-iaas-offerings-profiles-power-vs){:external}
+When you are creating a {{site.data.keyword.powerSys_notm}} instance, you can select SAP certified profiles.
+For more information about creating a {{site.data.keyword.powerSys_notm}} instance with SAP certified profiles, see [Configuring a Power Virtual Server instance](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-instance).